gatsbyjs/gatsby/packages/gatsby-source-wordpress/README.md

 The plugin support Basic HTTP Authentication, so if your Wordpress site is in dev and still behind a [HTAccess](http://www.htaccesstools.com/htaccess-authentication/) it will work.

 The Authentication on Wordpress.com is not supported yet.
-This means that you won't be able to query the featured medias, but you still be able to use images and assets which are inside the content field (aka. added using the WYSIWYG editor).
+This means that you won't be able to query the featured medias if your site is hosted on Wordpress.com, but you still be able to use images and assets which are inside the content field (aka. added using the WYSIWYG editor in the post's content for example).

 ## Install